Reedtrullz/mdbook-test/src/bep2-and-erc20-rune.md

 * Example of THORChain Dev Discord announcement (screenshot): https://t.me/thorchain_org/610927
 * Official statement from THORSwap circa March 2024 (screnshot): https://ibb.co/8jYMkP0

+## ERC20

-For ERC20 RUNE: sell the ERC20 RUNE on any Ethereum DEX for whatever you can get for it.
+Swap or sell the ERC20 RUNE on any Ethereum DEX for whatever you can get for it.
+Uniswap is one such DEX.

-{{#include LINKREFS.md}}
 [upgrading to native rune]: https://medium.com/thorchain/upgrading-to-native-rune-a9d48e0bf40f
 [1]: https://medium.com/thorchain/thorchain-q2-23-ecosystem-report-c1f4d6a4c3fb
+{{#include LINKREFS.md}}